google/automotive-design-compose/docs/_docs/localization.md

 The first introduced tool is a figma plugin that generates a strings xml file containing the strings used by the figma design.

-## 1. Build the localization plugin
+## 1. Run the localization plugin

+We have published our first version of the localization plugin.
+You can run it through:
+**Figma Main Menu -> Plugins -> From Google**
+   **-> Automotive Design For Compose -> Localization Tool -> Generate String Resource**

-The localization plugin is still under development and is only available from building the source code.
+### 1.1 [Optional] Build the localization plugin from source code

-Follow [Get Started][1] page to download the source code.
+Instead of running the published version of the plugin, you can also build the plugin from source code if you would like to try unreleased features or make experimental changes on your own.
+Follow the [Get Started][1] page to download the source code.

 Below are the steps to build the plugin.
 You can also find instructions at: <https://www.figma.com/plugin-docs/>